Charles MacKay: Other achievements

 MacKay is a 1997 recipient of the Arts Management Career Service Award.
 He has served as chairman of the board of Opera America since 2004, and concluded his tenure in that post in June 2008.
-In 2018, he was awarded an honorary degree (Doctor of Music) from Indiana University.
+Other board affiliations include the Sullivan Foundation and the Edgar Foster Daniels Foundation.
+He was awarded honorary degrees (Doctor of Music) from the University of Missouri–St. Louis (1996) and from Indiana University (2018).
+In 2022, MacKay was inducted into the OPERA America Opera Hall of Fame.